J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 ---
 layout: default
 title: Collections
-subtitle: Where do I get data for spatial projects?
+subtitle: Where do I get material to use in spatial projects?
 permalink: /collections
 include_on_search: true
 show_breadcrumb: true